 - Painful and heavy menstruation

 - Urinary urgency or difficulty emptying the bladder

-Pelvic pain and discomfort from uterine fibroids occur most often in women with larger fibroids.
-You may feel a heaviness or pressure in your lower abdomen or stomach that’s more of a discomfort than pain.
-Or your uterus could enlarge, and your abdominal pain will make it difficult to bend over or exercise.
+Pelvic pain, pressure, and discomfort from uterine fibroids is common and most often occurs in women with large fibroids.
+You may feel a heaviness or pressure in your lower abdomen or stomach described as more of a discomfort than pain.
+Or your uterus could enlarge, and your abdominal pain might make it difficult to bend over or exercise.